What is Irritable Bowel Syndrome (IBS)?

 - Behavioral health strategies to help cope with pain and symptoms of IBS

 - Medications to help promote digestion and regulate bowel movements

 - Innovative neuromodulation therapies, such as IB-Stim, a non-invasive therapy that helps ease pain associated with IBS

 When to Call the Doctor

-You can also call our Functional Gastrointestinal Disorder (FGID) Clinic at 513-803-0776 to learn more about our approach to relieving your child’s IBS symptoms.
+You can also call our Functional Gastrointestinal Disorder (FGID) Clinic at 513-803-0776 to learn more about relieving your child’s IBS symptoms.